 - Have bronchiectasis without an evident cause.

 An AAT deficiency test measures the level of AAT in the blood.
-The test is not routinely done in most people with COPD.
-But the American Thoracic Society and the European Respiratory Society recommend testing for an AAT deficiency for people who have:footnote 1
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) 2017 clinical guidelines recommend a one-time testing for all people with COPD.footnote 1 And the Canadian Thoracic Society suggests testing for an AAT deficiency in people diagnosed with COPD who:footnote 2

 It is extremely important that you do not smoke if you have an AAT deficiency.
 Smokers with this condition may suffer devastating disease at a young age.
 People with this condition who have never smoked usually do not have significant symptoms at any age.

 Treatment for COPD may include medicines to help you breathe easier.
 It may also include a pulmonary rehab program to learn exercise, eating, and breathing tips and other ways to help yourself stay as healthy and strong as you can.
 In addition, your doctor may suggest that you have injections of man-made alpha-1 antitrypsin protein (also called an alpha-1 proteinase inhibitor, such as Prolastin) that has been obtained from human plasma.
 To be considered for this treatment, you must meet the following guidelines: